MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

    # Return the position bounding box around each line

-   # Return each word detected in the image and the position bounding box around each word with the confidence level of each word
+   # Find individual words in the line

    # Draw line bounding polygon